-1. Impaired waters investigation and monitoring program

-1.1 Indicate which stormwater pollutant(s) of concern occur(s) in your municipality or institution.
-This data is available on the MS4 map viewer: http://s.uconn.edu/ctms4map.

-Nitrogen/ Phosphorus 🗌  Bacteria 🖾 Mercury 🗌 Other Pollutant of Concern 🗌

-1.2 Describe program status.

-Discuss 1) the status of monitoring work completed, 2) a summary of the results and any notable findings, and 3) any changes to the Stormwater Management Plan based on monitoring results.
+1. Impaired waters investigation and monitoring program Indicate which stormwater pollutant(s) of concern occur(s) in your municipality or itution.
+This data is available on the MS4 map viewer: http://s.uconn.edu/ctms4map .
+Nitrogen/ Phosphorus 🗌 💮 Bacteria 🖂 Mercury 🔲 Other Pollutant of Concern 🔲 Dis Describe program status.
+Scuss 1) the status of monitoring work completed, 2) a summary of the results d any notable findings, and 3) any changes to the Stormwater Management an based on monitoring results.